vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 ```
 --- type:BulletExercise lang:sql xp:100 key:cfd546a48c
 ## Make your way around (the dataset)

-The mayor wants to know some stats about trip durations, to see if people prefer to take long or short trips using CitiBike.
+The mayor wants some stats on trip durations to see if people prefer to take long or short trips using Citi Bike.

 *** =pre_exercise_code
 ```{python}